 - This cycle can be executed in the FUNCTION MODE MILL, FUNCTION MODE TURN, and FUNCTION DRESS machining modes. - When activating a preset from the preset table, the control resets the datum shift, mirroring, rotation, scaling factor, and axis-specific scaling factor. - If you activate preset number 0 (line 0), then you activate the preset that you last set in the Manual operation operating mode. - Cycle 247 is also in effect in the simulation.

-Help graphic Parameter
+mber for preset?

-Number for preset?
+ernatively, you can use the button with the preset symbol he action bar to directly select the desired preset from the set table.

-Enter the number of the desired preset from the preset table.
-Alternatively, you can use the button with the preset symbol in the action bar to directly select the desired preset from the preset table.
+ut: 065535

-Input: 065535
+3

 11 CYCL DEF 247 PRESETTING ~ Q339=+4 ;PRESET NUMBER